dbt-labs/corp/handbook/working_and_growing_here.md

 - They hire a less experienced or less skilled data analyst.
 - That team member doesn’t build skills at the rate that they want or that the team would need.
 As such, the marketing team is still under-served relative to their initial need.
 - There ends up being a local marketing-data-fiefdom that only this analyst knows how to work on.
-This leads to a low “bus factor” and leaving the marketing function at risk.
+This leads to a low “bus factor” and leaves the marketing function at risk.
 - The data analyst eventually quits due to lack of career progression and the marketing team has a big problem on their hands.

 We’ve seen this occur time and time again.
 Often in the past we have been brought in as consultants to help extricate companies from these types of situations and it is never pleasant.